 We’ve all had mornings where the alarm goes off, signaling it’s time for your workout—but you just cannot even.
 Or maybe you have a big day of work ahead of you, and the very act of getting out of bed is daunting and unwelcome.
-Here’s a compromise: instead of hitting the snooze button again, complete a short workout without actually leaving your bed.
+Here’s a compromise: instead of hitting the snooze button again, here are simple exercises you can do without leaving your bed.
 Productive procrastination anyone?

 1. Hip bridge